Jim Ankrom, Seth Avecilla, Michael Dewberry, Sharon Kubo, Margaret Lark, Nick Lauder, Brook Levine-Adler, Jason Turgeon

 What is this?

-Amen, Brother is a proposed honorarium art project for FIGMENT Boston 2017 and Burning Man 2017.
+Amen, Brother is a proposed honorarium art project for FIGMENT Boston and Burning Man.
+The project is currently on hold with a tentative production schedule for the 2019 event season.
 Please click the gallery above for images.

 The project is a 24:1 replica of the iconic Technics SL 1200 MK2 turntable.
 This turntable has been called "the most important piece of DJ gear in history" and is on display at the London Science Museum as one of the pieces of technology that have "shaped the world we live in."